Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --no-tree

-   Run checkpatch without the kernel tree.
+   Run checkpatch without the woke kernel tree.

  - --no-signoff

-   Disable the 'Signed-off-by' line check.
-The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
+   Disable the woke 'Signed-off-by' line check.
+The sign-off is a simple line at the woke end of the woke explanation for the woke patch, which certifies that you wrote it or otherwise have the woke right to pass it on as an open-source patch.

    Example::